 Through RFID-based construction asset management tracking, the company can choose any RFID tag to suit their tracking needs.
 The Apptricity Asset Management solution can interface with any RFID tag to grab important location data.
 Some assets may require realtime location information, while some may only need to be scanned once a day.
 Any RFID tag, regardless of cost, or how frequently it communicates with the server, will work with Apptricity solutions.

 Scans of tags can be conducted in two ways: through mobile RFID guns or Apptricity, patent pending technology, I-Connect™ Controller.
 RFID guns running an Android operating system can load the Apptricity Asset Mobile application to directly input the scan data into the Apptricity application.

 Alternatively, I-Connect Controller is a static interrogator that can be set up in strategic spots to ensure maximum coverage of a contained area (warehouse).
-Antennas are attached to the controller, and will run scans to collect RFID reads, which are then sent to the Web application via cellular or WiFi connection.
-With assets backed by RFID tags, missing or misplaced assets can be tracked back to the last scan date or custodian last assigned the asset – giving management complete visibility into asset location 24/7/365.
+Antennas are attached to the controller, and will run scans to collect RFID reads, which are then sent to the Web application via cellular or Wi-Fi connection.
+With construction asset management backed by RFID tags, missing or misplaced assets can be tracked back to the last scan date or custodian last assigned the asset – giving management complete visibility into asset location 24/7/365.
 Employees become more responsible regarding assets and are also less tempted to steal them.